technologyweuse/WiFi-Vesak-Lantern-Controller/tcpip-client-android/README.md

-# tcpip-client-android
+# Android TCP/IP Client

-This is an hobby project to control the design of Vesak lantern by using Android Tablet PC wirelessly
+This is Android TCP/IP Clent application.
+Clone it and open with your latest Android IDE